dask/dask-blog/_posts/2019-01-16-dask-extension-arrays.md

 -------

 Dask DataFrame works well with pandas' new Extension Array interface, including third-party extension arrays.
+This lets Dask

+1. easily support pandas' new extension arrays, like their new [nullable integer array][intna]
+2. support third-party extension array arrays, like [cyberpandas's][cyberpandas] `IPArray`

 Background
 ----------

 Pandas 0.23 introduced the [`ExtensionArray`][EA], a way to store things other than a simple NumPy array in a DataFrame or Series.
-Internally pandas uses this for data types that aren't handled natively by NumPy (datetimes with timezones, Categorical, and nullable integer arrays, to name a few).
+Internally pandas uses this for data types that aren't handled natively by NumPy like datetimes with timezones, Categorical, or (the new!) nullable integer arrays.

 ```python